-- 40. New and amended standards and interpretations must be adopted in the first interim financial statements issued after their effective date or date of early adoption.
-There are a number of amendments to accounting standards that become applicable for annual reporting periods commencing on or after 1 January 2023 and entities will need to consider whether any of these amendments could affect their existing accounting policies for their 2023 interim reports: - (a) AASB 17 Insurance Contracts - (b) AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates [AASB 7, AASB 101, AASB 108, AASB 134 & AASB Practice Statement 2] - (c) AASB 2021-5 Amendments to Australian Accounting Standards Deferred Tax related to Assets and Liabilities arising from a Single Transaction [AASB 112].
+- 42. New and amended standards and interpretations must be adopted in the first interim financial statements issued after their effective date or date of early adoption.
+There are a number of amendments to accounting standards that become applicable for annual reporting periods commencing on or after 1 January 2024, and entities will need to consider whether any of - (a) AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-current [AASB 101] and AASB 2022-6 Amendments to Australian Accounting Standards Non-current Liabilities with Covenants [AASB 101 and AASB Practice Statement 2]